 Unfortunately, this tip only applies to those of you who use iTunes on a Mac machine.
 If you’ve emptied Trash or could find your files in it, leverage Time Machine (see how) to restore from a previous backup you’ve made.
 Find your external hard drive for the backup and roll your Mac back to the right snap.
 Then copy all your iTunes items and transfer them.

-If you haven't set up Time Machine backups, or previous backups fail to retrieve your desired items, see next tips.
+If you haven’t set up Time Machine backups, or previous backups fail to retrieve your desired items, see the next tips.

 3. Restore Purchased Items from iTunes Store

 The nice thing about iTunes is it saves all your downloaded or purchased items, many of which can be re-downloaded.